 Out of the Box! [docx, 2016]

 I have also experimented with other teaching formats in order to get students or audiences to see issues from both sides.
-One of these efforts was The Trials of Daisy the Cow, but here is another, older format, where I take opposite sides in a debate, then chair a discussion:
+One of these efforts was The Trials of Daisy the Cow, and another Eco-Emergency! but here is another, older format, where I take opposite sides in a debate, then chair a discussion:

 Fossil fuels pro and con [docx, 2005]